kevinsullivan/dmtl4/src/DMT1/Lectures/L07_predicateLogic/01_propsAsCompTypes.lean.md

 def r : N := _    -- No. There's no proof term for it!
 ```

-## The Propositional Logic Connectives
+## Representing The Logical Connectives

 We see how to represent elementary propositions, such
 as *P* and *Q*, and *N*m as types.
 But what about